Armagh outclass Antrim in Ulster Football opener

 For Antrim, the Tailteann Cup beckons after another disappointing Ulster Championship display as they remain without a victory in the provincial series since their win over Fermanagh in 2014.

+Subs: R McQuillan for Morgan 50 mins, S Sheridan for Crealey 53, A Nugent for Hall 56, C McConville for Campbell 64, C Higgins for McCambridge 65.

-Subs: S Magill, R Finn, C Higgins, S Sheridan, Connaire Mackin, C McConville, E Woods, J Kieran, A Nugent (capt), O Conaty
+Not used: S Magill, R Finn, Connaire Mackin, E Woods, J Kieran, O Conaty

+Subs: P Finnegan for McLarnon 24, A Loughran for McBride 46, O Eastwood (0-1) for Murray 46, D McEnhill for Shivers 62, J Dowling for Small 65

-Subs: L Mulholland, B McCormick, D Lynch, S O'Neill, R Boyle, O Lenehan, J Dowling, P Finnegan, D McEnhill, A Loughran, O Eastwood.
+Not used: L Mulholland, B McCormick, D Lynch, S O'Neill, R Boyle